Biography

 Export side effects of wars on organized crime: The case of Mexico (Journal of International Economics, 2023)

 Abstract: This paper finds that law enforcement interventions during the Mexican Drug War (MDW) hindered local export growth.
 We leverage exogenous variation in drug enforcement from the close election of mayors affliated with the national ruling party during the MDW.
 Firms servicing the same markets but exogenously exposed to drug enforcement experienced lower export growth.
 The MDW decreased capital investments, eroding productivity gains in capital-intensive activities.
-(Online appendix) (Faculti Interview)
+(Preprint) (Online appendix) (Faculti Interview)

 Economic Development in Historical Political Economy (The Oxford Handbook of Historical Political Economy, 2022)

 Abstract: Understanding the primary causes of human prosperity is one of the most important endeavors of social scientists.
 Much research in the 20th century followed a neo-classical approach which emphasized important factors such as physical capital, human capital, and technological change, but was nonetheless devoid of historical context and political factors.
 In recent decades there has been a resurgence of political and historically-embedded explanations of economic development, which have greatly expanded upon the works of early political economists such as Adam Smith, John Stuart Mill, and Karl Marx.
 This chapter provides an overview of this recent research on geography, institutions, and human capital, along with their interactions, as drivers of long-term economic development.
 We then move beyond these paradigms to argue that explanations focused on state capacity and state-led development have been largely overlooked by many historical political economists.
 A better understanding of the state should help scholars identify paths to break away from the low-growth equilibrium of less-developed countries.
+(Preprint)

 Gains from globalization and economic nationalism: AMLO v.
 NAFTA in the 2006 Mexican election (Economics and Politics, 2022)

 Abstract: Do gains from globalization erode support for economic nationalism?
 We implement a shift-share strategy to study how NAFTA-enhanced local access to US-markets affected Mexican demands for protectionist platforms.
 The left, led by Andrés Manuel López Obrador (AMLO), under-performed in cities benefiting from export access gains during the 2006 presidential elections.
 This effect is observed strictly in 2006, the only post-NAFTA election in which debates over trade integration played a salient role.
 Our findings are robust to controls for import competing pressures from NAFTA and the China Shock.
 AMLO’s 2006 protectionist platform likely cost him that year’s election, and campaign media strategies in 2012 map to this earlier backlash.
+(Preprint)

 Abstract: As the COVID-19 pandemic pushed firms to comply with social distancing guidelines, the relative demand for work that could be performed from home was expected to increase.
 However, while employment in “remotable" occupations was relatively resilient during the pandemic, online job postings, which measure demand for new hires, for these occupations dropped disproportionately.
 This apparent contradiction is not explained by prior job “churning" in “non-remote” jobs, nor by the recomposition of the labor market across economic sectors.
 The underperformance of postings for “remotable” jobs during the pandemic is concentrated in essential occupations and occupations with high returns to experience.
+(Preprint)

 Submitted Working Papers